Saartje87/pbjs-0.6/docs/PB-$.md

 ### removeClass

-Removes the class name from element
+Removes class(es) from every element in the set.

 ###### Signature
 ```js